Momir Korunović: Projects

-Korunović build the Belgrade city center for physical culture "Stari DIF", located on Deligradska street in Savski Venac municipality.
-The project was built for the needs of the Sokol Society "Matica" between 1929 and 1936.
-He also designed a stadium ("Sokol stadium") for the 1930 Sokol manifestation in Belgrade.
-The stadium was located on the site of today's Faculty of Mechanical Engineering.
-In 1934 he constructed Sokol Building in Jajce, wehre the second conference of AVNOJ was held and later the Museum of the National Struggle for Liberation was established.
-The stadium accommodated around 40,000 spectators.
-It had arched entrances, four for the audience and three for athletes.
-On the north side, there was a music pavilion in the form of an arched tribune, with towers in the background, decorated with the symbols of the All-Slavic Sokol movement.
-On the south side was the royal lodge.
-For this project, he was awarded the Order of Saint Sava.
-The Seismological Institute Building and the Post-Telegraph-Telephone Museum are also the work of Momir Korunović as well as many churches, monuments (for example, Zebrnjak and Memorial Ossuary, Mačkov kamen) and other prominent buildings, with total of 143 authored projects.
+Korunović build the Belgrade city center for physical culture "Stari DIF", located on Deligradska street in Savski Venac municipality, to meet the needs of the Sokol Society "Matica" between 1929 and 1936.
+He also designed "Sokol Stadium" for the 1930 Sokol "manifestation" in Belgrade, which was located on the site of today's Faculty of Mechanical Engineering.

+In 1934 Korunović constructed Sokol Building in Jajce, where the second conference of AVNOJ was held, and where later the Museum of the National Struggle for Liberation was established.
+This stadium accommodated around 40,000 spectators and had four arched entrances for the audience and three for the athletes.
+On the north side there was a music pavilion in the form of an arched tribune with towers in the background, decorated with the symbols of the Sokol movement, while on the south side was the royal lodge.
+He was awarded the Order of Saint Sava for this project.

+Korunović designed the Seismological Institute Building and the Post-Telegraph-Telephone Museum as well as many other churches, monuments, and prominent buildings including, for example, the Memorial Ossuary, Mačkov kamen and Zebrnja, resulting in a total of 143 authored projects to his name.

 In 1922 Korunović was entrusted with the task of renovating the marshal's office of the Yugoslavian Royal Palace so it would be suitable for guests coming to Belgrade for the royal wedding of King Alexander I Karađorđević and Princess Maria of Romania.
-The semicircular wings were kept for accommodations while the rest of the building was assigned to the Marshal of the Court.
-The building was demolished in 1953, as it blocked the view of the Parliament.
-The old Post Office has also been altered beyond recognition.
-The new, communist authorities, considered its façade "too bourgeois" so they removed the remains of the façade and reconstructed only the skeletal architecture under it, which suited the more simplified style which was pushed by the government in the immediate post-war period.
+The semicircular wings were kept as accommodation while the rest of the building was assigned to the Marshal of the Court.
+The building was demolished in 1953 as it blocked the view of the Parliament.
+The old Post Office was also altered beyond recognition, as the then-new communist authorities considered its façade "too bourgeois".
+They removed the remains of the façade and reconstructed the building on the skeletal architecture under it in the more simplified style being pushed by the government in the immediate post-war period.